-Every year Clarkston EPIC hosts a Town Hall on topics related to prevention work in our community.
-Our goal for these town halls is to bring an awareness and understanding of prevention, how it works, and why it is essential.
+Clarkston EPIC hosts an annual Town Hall on topics of concern in our community and information related to the work of prevention work.
+Our goal for these Town Halls is to bring an awareness and understanding of community needs and prevention, how it works, and why it is essential.
 We update our community about what our coalition is doing to create a safer and more resilient community for our youth and ways you can help.

-This year we are partnering with the LC Valley Resilience coalition to discuss ACEs (Adverse Childhood Experiences) and their connection to youth substance use.
-We hope that this town hall will help our community understand ACEs, how to prevent and counteract them so we can reduce youth substance use in our community.
+We partnered with the LC Valley Resilience coalition to discuss ACEs (Adverse Childhood Experiences) and their connection to youth substance use.
+We held a viewing of the documentary Paper Tigers, presentations from local youth counselors, substance use disorder providers, ACEs/resilience trainer and Clarkston’s Student Resource Officer followed by a panel discussion.
+We hope this town hall will helped our community understand ACEs and how to prevent and counteract them so we can reduce youth substance use in our community.

 Paper Tigers follows six troubled teens over the course of a year at Lincoln Alternative High